freebasic/fbc/FreeBASIC/readme.txt

     - Wrote the first file routines for the run-time library.

   o Nek (dave@nodtveidt.net):
-    - Translated the Windows API headers, integrating parts of fsw's work.
+    - Translated the Windows API headers, integrating parts of fsw's work (later replaced by the SWIG FB wrapper version).

   o plasma:
     - Translated the FMOD and BASS headers.